awschmeder/cborg-code/README.md

 Terminal-based AI coding tool that can use any model that supports the OpenAI-style API.

-- Fixes your spaghetti code
+- Fixes code
-- Explains wtf that function does
+- Explains codes
-- Runs tests, shell commands and stuff
+- Runs tests, shell commands including git operations
 - Whatever else claude-code can do, depending on the model you use
+- It is experimental and might break

 ## How to Install